-India proud of every Sikh, attempt to mislead them won't benefit nation': PM Modi
+India proud of every Sikh, attempt to mislead them won't benefit nation: PM Modi

 New Delhi, Feb 08: Prime Minister Narendra Modi on Monday slammed those calling agitating Sikh farmers names, saying it won''t do the country any good as he went on to appeal to the protesting farmers to withdraw their over two-month-long stir and give the new agriculture reform laws a chance.